positron-solutions/MuTate/README.md

 ## Status

-Just started.
-Writing the throwaway prototype first:
+The music moving a triangle phase is complete.
+The program **only runs on Linux with xlib, not Wayland yet.**

 - [x] Window
 - [x] Vulkan swap chain
-- [ ] PipeWire (audio crate selection pending) input ring
+- [x] PipeWire (audio crate selection pending) input ring
-- [ ] Draw inputs as outputs
+- [x] Draw inputs as outputs

 ### Incidental goals of this phase: